Skip to main content

 Who Gets to Stay in the House During a Divorce?

-From a legal perspective: If both your names are on the title, you both have equal rights to be in the house.
+From a legal perspective, if both your names are on the title, you both have equal rights to be in the marital home.

 Note: If your case involves domestic violence, you can get a court order to ban your spouse from being in or near the house.
 You would need to file for a restraining order or an order of protection with your local court.